RyanS974/RyanS974/datasets/phase2/README.md

 ### Data Files Locations
 The datasets are provided on my CodaLab page and GitHub.

 - training_set_labeled.csv: Contains features and labels for each candidate.
+400 datapoints for training.
-- validation_set_unlabeled.csv: Contains just the features of the validation set.
+- validation_set_unlabeled.csv: Contains just the features.
+300 datapointes for validation.
+- test_set_unlabeled.csv: Contains just the features.
+300 datapoints for testing.

 https://github.com/RyanS974/RyanS974/tree/main/datasets/phase2